Cycling74/rnbo.oscquery.runner/README.md

 * Inports can only listen to OSC messages
 * Outports can only send OSC messages
-* Inport and Outports default to mapping to/from OSC addresses if you prefix their name with a `/`, for instance `[inport /synth/freq]`
-  * You can toggle this behavior with the `Instance: Port To OSC` setting in the [Web Interface](https://rnbo.cycling74.com/learn/raspberry-pi-web-interface-guide) settings.
-* Parameters only listen by default but can be made to send with a more verbose OSC meta entry: `{"osc":{"addr": "/foo/bar/", "out": true}`
+* Parameters only listen by default but can be made to send with a more verbose OSC meta entry: `{"osc":{"addr": "/foo/bar/", "out": true}}`
   * **NOTE**: a parameter with the above meta will only send on `/foo/bar`, it will not also listen.
   If you want to do both you need to add, `"in": true` eg `{"osc":{"addr": "/foo/bar/", "out": true, "in": true}}`

 *Normalized*

 By default parameter OSC values map to/from unnormalized values but if you add `"norm": true` to your meta you map to/from normalized values.

+*Misc notes*

+* Inport and Outports default to mapping to/from OSC addresses if you prefix their name with a `/`, for instance `[inport /synth/freq]`
+  * You can toggle this behavior with the `Instance: Port To OSC` setting in the [Web Interface](https://rnbo.cycling74.com/learn/raspberry-pi-web-interface-guide) settings.

 #### MIDI